 |Wine and Cheese Cupcakes|

 I've been experimenting with the crisp and delicate flavors of California Viognier wines, after finding inspiration at some wonderful local events in Placer County (my home turf) this past year.
-Hubster and I attended the "Grape Days of Summer" and the "Auburn Wine and Food Festival", both annual events (among others) which bring out the unique, talented vintners, restauranteurs, and other local artisans of our community.
+I attended the "Grape Days of Summer" and the "Auburn Wine and Food Festival", both annual events (among others) which bring out the unique, talented vintners, restauranteurs, and other local artisans of our community.
 If you happen to find yourself in the Placer County foothills, I definitely encourage you to check out some of the wineries.
-Having lived in Sonoma County, I can say they are well worth your time.
+Having also lived in Sonoma County, I can say they are well worth your time.

 Anyway, back to the cupcakes.

 Note: I used Viognier because of its sharp, crisp sweetness-that-isn't-too-sweet, but you can use whatever kind you like.
 I'm a fan of Lone Buffalo Vineyards' Viognier, but I happened to have Trader Joe's rendition on hand, and I think it's pretty good, too.
 As a general rule, I don't bake with anything I wouldn't enjoy drinking.
 My recipes get much of their flavor from the booze, after all!

 RECIPE: Wine and Cheese Cupcakes

 ***This will make about 24 full size cupcakes, or 62 mini cupcakes.

 Ingredients for the cupcakes: